-The client will indemnify ACM against any claims or losses suffered by ACM as a result of misuse or misrepresentation by the client of any logo, approval or registration given to the client by ACM under these Certification Agreement & Rules.
-Current requirements (The National Accreditation Logo & Symbols: Conditions for use by UKAS and UKAS accredited organisations on the use of logos) are found on our web site www.acmcert.com
+The Client will indemnify and keep indemnified ACM against all and any claims or losses, proceedings, lost profits, damages, awards, expenses, claims and costs suffered by ACM as a result of misuse or misrepresentation by the Client of any certification marks, logos, approval or registration given to the client by ACM under these Rules of Registration Terms and Conditions.

 This Contract constitutes the whole agreement between the parties and supersedes all previous agreements between the parties relating to its subject manner.

 Each Party acknowledges that in entering into this Contract it has not relied upon any representation, inducement promise or agreement, whether oral, written or otherwise made by or on behalf of the other Party and which has not been incorporated within or specifically referred to in this Contract, and that no other agreement, statement or promise not contained in this Contract shall be valid or binding.

 This Contract shall be governed and construed in accordance with the Laws of England and Wales.
 The Parties hereby submit to the exclusive jurisdiction and procedure of the English Courts.